Armenian International Airways: Fleet

 The Airbus A320-212 (manufacturer serial number 397) was delivered to AIA in September 2002.
-The aircraft remained in AIA livery and was occasionally sub-leased to other operators, including Air Arabia, after the 2005 merger.
+The aircraft remained in AIA livery and was occasionally sub-leased to other operators, including Air Arabia, after the 2005 merger with Armavia.

 Incidents

-2006 Brussels Hangar Fire

 On 5 May 2006, AIA's sole aircraft, EK-32001, was destroyed in a hangar fire at Brussels Airport while under maintenance by Sabena Technics.
-The fire consumed four aircraft in total, including another Airbus A320 operated by Armavia.
+The fire destroyed four aircraft in total, including an Airbus A320 operated by Armavia.
 No casualties were reported.
-The destruction of EK-32001 effectively ended any remaining operational presence of Armenian International Airways, which had no remaining fleet after the incident.
+The destruction of EK-32001 effectively ended any remaining operational presence of Armenian International Airways, which had no remaining aircraft at all.